FuZZingB/Unstable_Twins/unstable twin.md

 Hint file in home directory server_notes.txt

 ![image](https://user-images.githubusercontent.com/45504631/132663820-b8b30931-379c-4eb6-86c6-9b29d238739d.png)
-it's says about one directory which contains all family pictures so let's find directory and found one /opt.
+it says about one directory which contains all family pictures so let's find the directory and found one /opt.

 ![image](https://user-images.githubusercontent.com/45504631/132663888-a8c3039c-ec21-4e97-b007-44b364ea3d13.png)

-yeah after looking we can clearly think this is a steganography. but the biggest prob is share those files in machine for futher process.
+yeah after looking we can think this is steganography. but the biggest prob is to share those files in the machine for further process.

-And I tried different things like `python,Apache` and many other methods to but failed!
+And I tried different things like `python, Apache` and many other methods but failed!

-Moving to looking what indside main_5000.py we found this to take all images to my machine.
+Moving to look what inside main_5000.py we found this to take all images to my machine.

 ```
 @app.route('/get_image')